 Water at the right times

 With the temperature soaring above 30 degrees on an average day, it’s easy for your lawn to get dehydrated in the summer heat.
 So, for obvious reasons, watering is essential.

 Early morning is the best time for watering your lawn during summer to ensure it absorbs and retains as much of the water as possible.
 It’s also important to water deeply to ensure your lawn’s root system is getting access to the moisture it needs to thrive.

 Tip: It’s also a good idea to avoid watering your lawn later in the afternoon or at night.
 This is because the humidity, particularly in warmer states like Queensland, is likely to encourage the growth of fungal diseases.

 Fungal diseases can be identified by thinning patches, slimy leaves, discolouration or a powdery texture.
-If you notice fungal issues in your lawn, we recommend a good fungicide like Chief Aquaflo to solve the problem.
+If you notice fungal issues in your lawn, we recommend a good broad-spectrum fungicide like Impala or Tombstone Duo, to solve the problem.